-1. The status of the school environment in regard to student wellness issues.

-- 2. Evaluation of the school food services program and compliance with nutrition guidelines. - 3.
-Summary of wellness programs and activities in the school. - 4.
-Feedback from students, parents, staff, school administrators and wellness committee, including suggestions for improvement in specific areas. - 5.
-Recommendations for policy and/or program revisions.
+- 1. The status of the school environment in regard to student wellness issues - 2.
+Evaluation of the school food services program and compliance with nutrition guidelines - 3.
+Summary of wellness programs and activities in the schools - 4.
+Feedback from students, parents, staff, school administrators and wellness committee, including suggestions for improvement in specific areas - 5.
+Recommendations for policy and/or program revisions

-Five Town CSD will publicly disseminate information about school wellness activities, healthy eating and school nutrition, and the results of wellness program evaluations/monitoring on Five Town CSD wellness policy implementation efforts on Five Town CSD website or by other means, as appropriate.
+Camden Rockport Schools will publicly disseminate information about school wellness activities, healthy eating and school nutrition, and the results of wellness program evaluations/monitoring on Camden Rockport Schools' wellness policy implementation efforts on the District's website or by other means, as appropriate.